-This means that our school is committed to safeguarding and promoting the welfare of all its \<pupils/students>.
-We believe that:

-- Our \<children/young people>

-have the right to be protected from

-harm, abuse and neglect

-- Our \<children/young people>

-have the right to experience their

-optimum mental and physical health

-- Every child has the right to an education and \<children/young people> need to be safe and to feel safe in school

-- \<children/young people> need support that matches their individual needs, including those who may have experienced abuse

-- Our \<children/young people>

-have the right to express their

-views, feelings and wishes and

-voice their own values and beliefs

-- Our \<children/young people>

-should be encouraged to respect

-each other's values and support

-each other

-- Our \<children/young people>

-have the right to be supported to meet their emotional, social and mental health needs as well as their educational needs.
-Our school will ensure clear systems and processes are in place to enable identification of these needs.
+Part One: Safeguarding Policy This means that our school is committed to safeguarding and promoting the welfare of all its pupils.
+1.0 Introduction We believe that: defind • p • p • e ci a • ta o Child Please behir funde Post- who a the e Child Please • • • • • • • • rotecting children from maltreatment reventing impairment of children's mental and hysical health or development insuring that children are growing up in ircumstances consistent with the provision of safe and effective care aking action to enable all children to have the best utcomes dren includes everyone under the age of 18.
+See note that this policy and the statutory guidance ad post 16 Education; 16-19 Academies, Special 16 institutions and Independent Training Providers, are now required to have regard to KCSIE following nactment of The Education and Training (Welfare of ren) Act 2021.
+Se refer to KCSIE Part One Safeguarding information for all staff What school and college staff should know and do A child centred and coordinated approach to safeguarding We believe that: Our children have the right to be protected from harm, abuse and neglect Our children have the right to experience their optimum mental and physical health That every child has the right to an education and children need to be safe and to feel safe in school children need support that matches their individual needs, including those who may have experienced abuse Our children have the right to express their views, feelings and wishes and voice their own values and beliefs Our children should be encouraged to respect each other's values and support each other Our children have the right to be supported to meet their emotional, social and mental health needs as well as their educational needs.
+Ur school will ensure clear systems and processes are in place to enable identification of these needs.
 Including consideration of when mental health needs may become a safeguarding need.

-- Our school will contribute to the prevention of abuse, risk/involvement in serious violent crime, victimisation, bullying (including homophobic, biphobic, transphobic and cyber bullying), exploitation, extreme behaviours, discriminatory views and risk-taking behaviours
+Our school will contribute to the prevention of abuse, risk/involvement in serious violent crime, victimisation, bullying (including homophobic, biphobic, transphobic and cyber bullying), exploitation, extreme behaviours, discriminatory views and risk-taking behaviours rotecting Children from Radicalisation: The revent Duty, 2015 • R elationships Education, Relationships and Sex